 Three hours later, I sat in my idling car in the parking lot of Magnolia Hills.
 I was going to visit with Gran at noon like we’d planned, and then Jakob and I had a meeting with Dr. Perez at one.

-The bikes circled my car and then parked around me, forming a perimeter.
+The bikes circled my car and parked around me, forming a perimeter.
 My teeth rattled in my skull.
-There was no way the sound of so many rumbling engines wasn’t shaking the windows of the nearby building.
-No doubt the residents were getting up from their seats to come have a look.
-They’d see a group of hardened criminals surrounding my car.
-And if the wannabe drug dealer was among them, they’d get the message that I was King property, and if they fucked with me, they fucked with The Kings.
+The sound of so many idling engines must be shaking the windows of the nearby building.
+No doubt the residents were getting up from their seats to come have a look at what all the fuss was about, and they were all about to get an eyeful of the hardened criminals surrounding my car.
+They might wonder why The Kings were here, but the message the bikers sent with this little stunt wasn’t for them.
+It was for the drug dealer in their midst, who would look out those windows and understand that I was now considered King property, and if they fucked with me, they fucked with The Kings.

-I nodded toward the bikes behind him.
+I shook my head to clear it and nodded toward the motorcycles behind him.
 “Subtle.”